 It will also be helpful to make your splices waterproof.
-Gen-filled splices are available at most hardware stores and are included in your original containment system.
+Gel-filled splices are included in your original containment system.
+Additional splice capsules and wire nuts are available for purchase online, by calling the Customer Care Center at 1-866-738-4379, and at most hardware stores.

 To make a splice:

-Strip approximately 3⁄8 inch of insulation off the ends of the boundary wires to be spliced (see image below 3D).
+Strip approximately 3⁄8 inch of insulation off the ends of the boundary wires to be spliced.
 Make sure the copper of the wire is not corroded.
 If the boundary wire is corroded, cut it back to expose clean copper wire.

-Once you have securely spliced the wires together, open the lid of the gel-filled splice capsule and insert the wire nut as deeply as possible into the waterproof gel inside the capsule (3F).
+Once you have securely spliced the wires together, open the lid of the gel-filled splice capsule and insert the wire nut as deeply as possible into the waterproof gel inside the capsule.

-Snap the lid of the capsule shut (3G).
+Snap the lid of the capsule shut.
 For proper system performance, the splice connection must be waterproof.

 Note: If your splice pulls loose, the system will not function.
 Make sure your splice is secure.